 - To identify your City Year affiliation: Please contact Robin Husslage, Program Manager, MACDPP program, to have your application fee waived and for consideration of a City Year tuition scholarship.

 To identify and verify your City Year affiliation

-- Contact Robin Husslage, Program Manager, by email at firstname.lastname@example.org or by phone at (603) 862-1871 to identify yourself as a City Year applicant and to have the application fee waived (after receiving the City Year verification letter).
+- MACDPP: Robin Husslage, Program Manager, by email at firstname.lastname@example.org or by phone at (603) 862-2338 to identify yourself as a City Year applicant and to have the application fee waived (after receiving the City Year verification letter).